Add an edge node

 Add a node using edgectl

-$ edgectl get node-register-script -t
+edgectl get node-register-script

-edgectl project node-install-script --show-script --text
+edgectl project node-register-script --show-script --text

 This is helpful if you wish to review or debug the installation procedure.

-pi@raspberrypi:~ $ curl -s https://ecj_vfsw9wess5kheafxaeaeh2kskkv301e9f0ip@api.darcy.ai/v1/project/b75676cb-ae3f-4808-a992-0811e077d783/node-install-script | sudo bash
+pi@raspberrypi:~ $ curl -s https://ecj_usert0ken@api.edgeworx.io/v1/project/pr0jectuuid/node-register-script | sudo bash

 Installing Edgeworx Agent